SAP/kafka-connect-sap/README.md

 ## Install

-To install the connector from source, use the following command.
+To install the connector from source,

+Clone this repository to your local desktop, and then bring up a command prompt in the directory.

+and use the following command.

 ```
 mvn clean install -DskipTests